I’m on the hunt for top UK shares to buy in 2021. Here are two I’m seriously thinking of adding to my Stocks and Shares ISA today.

 Besides, I feel that Ryanair’s solid balance sheet will allow it to make the most of the eventual recovery.
 This doesn’t just include its chances to ramp up its operations swiftly as the fight against Covid-19 turns.
 As IAG’s takeover of Air Europa shows, the landscape will be ripe with exciting acquisition opportunities when the dust settles.
 I’d buy for the long term.

 Before I go, I’d also like to quickly talk about Ten Entertainment Group.
 The tenpin bowling operator faces the same profit dangers as Ryanair in terms of Covid-19 restrictions.
 But this UK share is also in good financial health to help it navigate the crisis.

 Indeed, recent government loans and changes to its revolving credit facility mean that the leisure giant has enough liquidity to last “well into 2022,” it says.
 The bowling craze in Britain is far from over and I think profits from Ten Entertainment’s high-margin and market-leading centres could roll in again when lockdowns are eventually lifted.

-The post 2 UK shares I’d buy in my ISA for the new bull market! appeared first on The Motley Fool UK.
+The post 2 UK shares I’d buy in a Stocks and Shares ISA for the new bull market! appeared first on The Motley Fool UK.